tellingsounds/lama-data/README.md

 The provided JSON file basically contains  an export of the MongoDB collections from LAMA (`annotations`, `clips`, `elements`, `entities`, `segments`).
 Objects/documents are referenced by their ID, so if an Annotation references a Clip and an Entity you can find them by ID in their respective collections.

+## How to cite this

+This data set is published under CC0, so we waive all rights, but if you use this data set we would appreciate attribution, using the follwing citation:
+Basaran et. al., *LAMA Data entries...*[data file and schemas], 2022, DOI/LINK.

+Data Contributors: Aylin Basaran, Elias Berner, Theresa Czerny, Paul Gulewycz, Neva Klanjscek, Julia Jaklin, Birgit Michlmayr, Matej Santi, Dimitri Smirnov, Cornelia Szabo-Knotik, Meike Wilfing-Albrecht

 ## Schemas

 ### Annotation